-Many direct fed microbial (DFM) products exist that you can add to the diet or water supply to supplement or aid in building a healthy gut microflora.
+Many direct-fed microbial (DFM) products can be added to the diet or water supply to supplement or aid in building a healthy gut microflora.
 These products can benefit animal health and performance, especially right after weaning and in cases where conditions are good for pathogenic infections.

 Sudden changes in diet can harm microflora

-Promoting increased, or at least continued, feed intake post-weaning, is key to lowering the risk of health problems and improving performance.
+Promoting increased or continued feed intake post-weaning is key to lowering the risk of health problems and improving performance.
 Sudden changes in diet intake and content greatly affect microflora.
-Thus making sure pigs have adequate feed intakes:

 - Opportunistic pathogens are organisms that cause disease under abnormal conditions.